TatianaMolina-CV/tatianamolina-cv.github.io/README.md

 ## Career highlights
 I am an Operations leader with 20 years of experience building **scalable operations and GTM systems for SaaS and technology companies**.
 I specialise in practical transformation for high-growth businesses, with particular strengths in revenue operations, data-informed decision making and customer success.

 I’ve led multinational teams and built cultures that value innovation, accountability and execution excellence.
-I’m naturally curious, committed and genuinely enjoy mentoring others as much as learning from them.

-I also bring deep experience supporting organisations through **ownership changes and private equity investment**, with a solid understanding of the required pace, reporting expectations and cross-functional alignment.
+I also bring experience supporting organisations through **ownership changes and private equity investment**, with a solid understanding of the required pace, reporting expectations and cross-functional alignment.

 *Currently on a planned career break to support family projects, I am open to senior operations roles in the UK or remote starting from January 2026.*